passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 # 3. Deployment
 For the deployment of our app, we decide to indulge it on two different machines.

-The first machine is intended to run the app database.
+The first machine it's intended to run the app database.
 > ```192.168.56.101```

-The second machine is intended to run the http app requests.
+The second machine it is intended to run the http app requests.
 > ```192.168.56.102```

 ## 3.1 Database